-World War I re-enactor Carl Mauney described the uniform he was wearing, from the steel helmet on his head, to the boots he was wearing.
+A World War I reenactor, Carl Mauney, described the uniform he was wearing, from the steel helmet on his head to the boots he was wearing.
 He demonstrated how to wear a gas mask and how to carry ammunition and other military gear.

-As the ceremony came to a close, one left feeling that they had been blessed to be a part of a commemorative event that honored the brave soldiers of past who fought and died for the freedoms we enjoy today.
+As the ceremony came to a close, one left feeling that he or she had been blessed to be a part of a commemorative event that honored the brave soldiers of the past who fought and died for the freedoms we enjoy today.